Jamie Whyte: Writing and media

 Since 2003, Whyte has written books for general audiences and newspaper columns, aiming to expose shoddy reasoning, especially by politicians.
 In 2006 he won the Reason Foundation Bastiat Prize for journalism (jointly with Tim Harford of the Financial Times) and in 2010 he was named runner-up.
 In June 2014, Whyte won the Institute of Economic Affairs' Arthur Seldon Memorial Award for Excellence for Quack Policy.

-He is the author of Crimes Against Logic (titled Bad Thoughts: A Guide to Clear Thinking in the UK; 2003), A Load of Blair (2005), Free Thoughts (2012) and Quack Policy (2013) and has also written columns for many notable publications, including The Times, City A.M., Standpoint, Financial Times and The Wall Street Journal.
+Whyte is the author of Crimes Against Logic (titled Bad Thoughts: A Guide to Clear Thinking in the UK; 2003), A Load of Blair (2005), Free Thoughts (2012) and Quack Policy (2013).
+He has also written columns for many notable publications, including The Times, City A.M., Standpoint, Financial Times and The Wall Street Journal.

 Whyte has also occasionally broadcast on BBC Radio 4 and television.

 Political career

 In his youth, Whyte was a campaign volunteer for Bob Jones' New Zealand Party in the 1984 general election.

-Despite no prior experience in political office, at a board meeting in February 2014, Whyte was elected to the ACT party's leadership, beating former MP, John Boscawen.
-At the same meeting, David Seymour was chosen as ACT's candidate for the Epsom electorate and Kenneth Wang was later elected as Whyte's deputy leader in April 2014.
+Despite no prior experience in political office, Whyte was elected to the ACT party's leadership at a board meeting in February 2014, beating former MP, John Boscawen.
+At the same meeting, David Seymour was chosen as ACT's candidate for the Epsom electorate; Kenneth Wang was elected as Whyte's deputy leader in April 2014.

 During his tenure as leader, Whyte drew controversy when he stated his opinion that incestuous relationships between consenting adults should not be illegal.

 In the 2014 general election, ACT only won enough votes to be represented by David Seymour in the Epsom electorate.
 After the election, on 3 October 2014 Whyte resigned from the leadership of the party, saying: "Clearly, I make this announcement with regret, however the election result is clear, and I must now turn to my career and my family."
 He was replaced as ACT leader by Seymour on the day of his resignation.

 In February 2017, Whyte joined the Institute of Economic Affairs as Director of Research.
 He left the think tank on 1 January 2019.

 Whyte's political philosophy is classical liberalism, in the tradition of Friedrich Hayek.